The safety of all users of the road is important, but the safety of our youth who bicycle is particularly important to us.

 Turning without warning

 Teach your children to walk their bikes across busy streets, at least until they have some advanced training and are old enough to understand traffic.
 In the meantime, for residential street riding, you can teach them to always scan and signal before turning left.
-Go to a bicycle-safety-riding-tipsplayground to practice riding along a straight paint line while scanning behind.
+Go to a playground to practice riding along a straight paint line while scanning behind.
 Stand alongside and hold up two fingers on your hand after the child rides by.
 Call their name.
 After 10 or 15 minutes of practice a 10 year old should be able to look behind and identify how many fingers you are holding up, all without swerving.

 After dark